 High-speed internet has completely defined the concept of “watching TV” and entertainment in general.
 Nowadays, watching shows, sports events, and even movies in OTT (Over-The-Top) platforms we access over the internet from on-demand services like Netflix to Hulu TV and live linear services like Sling TV and fuboTV, among others.
 Nowadays, we have various means to streamline content preparation, production, and distribution from anywhere in the world.
 So, running a live linear streaming channel is now more accessible and affordable than ever.
 24/7 live linear TV is now not only for big enterprises and broadcasting stations, but literally, anyone can now start their linear channel in a relatively short time.
-In this guide, we will discuss all you need to know about starting a linear live TV channel, but let us begin by discussing the very basic: what is live linear streaming?
+In this guide, we will discuss all you need to know about starting an online linear live TV channel, but let us begin by discussing the very basic: what is live linear streaming?

 What Is Live Linear Streaming?